“Rather go without salt for three days than without tea for a single day,” Chinese Proverb.

-So I decided to limit this first article to two topics that I found interesting: the different classes of Chinese tea and the most famous tea brands of China (for each class of tea there are many different brands, for instance you have the Long Jing green tea from Hangzhou, the Bi Luo Chun green tea from Tai Hu and so on).
+I decided to limit this first article about Chinese tea to two topics that I find interesting: the different classes of Chinese tea and the most famous tea brands of China (for each class of tea there are many different brands, for instance, you have the Long Jing green tea from Hangzhou, the Bi Luo Chun green tea from Tai Hu and so on).

 The different classes of Chinese tea

-The green tea is the most natural within the Chinese teas.
-He’s dried as soon as is picked from the field and then fried.
+Green tea is the most natural, within the Chinese teas.
+It’s dried as soon as it’s picked from the field and then fried.
 This process blocks the activity of the leaf enzymes that otherwise would alter the composition and the properties of the tea leaves.

-Even if it’s much more healthy than coffee and black tea, many people find it difficult to switch from these products, way more common in the West, to green tea, which has a very different taste.
+Even if it’s much healthier than coffee and black tea, many people find it difficult to switch from these products, way more common in the West, to green tea, which has a very different taste.

-In my opinion it’s just a matter of habit and, once you make the switch, you will probably enjoy green tea much more than black coffee.
+In my opinion, it’s just a matter of habits and, once you make the switch, you will probably enjoy green tea much more than black coffee.

-Oolong tea is half fermented and, in this sense, stands between green and black tea.
-The leaves of oolong tea are usually green on the middle and become red at the edge.
-The change on the leaves’ color is caused by the fact that this tea is fried, rolled and roasted.
+Oolong tea is semi-fermented (or semi-oxidized) and, in this sense, stands between green and black tea.
+The leaves of oolong tea are usually green in the middle and become red at the edge.
+The change in the leaves’ color is caused by the fact that this tea is fried, rolled, and roasted.

-Even if its taste is pretty mild you shouldn’t abuse with the consumption of oolong tea because it’s quite strong.
+Even if its taste is pretty mild, you shouldn’t drink too much oolong tea because it’s stronger than it seems!

-Black tea is dried, fermented and then roasted.
+Black tea, which is called “Red tea” in China, is dried, oxidized and then roasted.
 It’s more oxidized than white, green and oolong teas.
-It has a stronger flavor and contains more caffeine than any other class of Chinese tea.
+It has a stronger flavor and, generally speaking, contains more caffeine than any other class of tea.

 While green tea loses its flavor within a year, the flavor of the black tea can last several years.
 This is the main reason for which it has been traded to Europe since centuries.